abravalheri/ini2toml/README.rst

 file to TOML_.

-Please notice, the provided |ini_cfg|_ files should follow the same syntax supported by Python's |ConfigParser|_ library (here referred to as INI syntax).
+Please notice, the provided |ini_cfg|_ files should follow the same syntax supported by Python's |ConfigParser|_ library (here referred to as INI syntax) and more specifically abide by |ConfigUpdater|_ restrictions (e.g., no interpolation or repeated fields).

-    ``ini2toml`` does not present any INI comments into the generated TOML file.
-If you need/prefer that functionality, please have a look in our sister project: ``cfg2toml``.

 Usage
 =====

+``ini2toml`` comes in two flavours: *"lite"* and *"full"*.
+The "lite" flavour will create a TOML document that does not contain any of the comments from the original |ini_cfg| file.
+On the other hand, the "full" flavour will make an extra effort to translate these comments into a TOML-equivalent (please notice sometimes this translation is not perfect, so it is always good to check the TOML document afterwards).

 First you need to install the package.
 An easy way to get started is by using |pipx|_:

+    $ pipx install 'ini2toml[lite]'
+    # OR
-    $ pipx install ini2toml
+    $ pipx install 'ini2toml[full]'

 Now you can use ``ini2toml`` as a command line: